anteater/anteater/docs/user_guide.rst

 The structure of the file is as follows::

+    file_audits:
       file_contents:
         unique_name:
             regex: <Regular Expression to Match>
             desc: <Line of text to describe the rationale for flagging the string>

 The following would be examples for ensuring no insecure cryptos are used and a depreciated function is also flagged::